 The Court also finds that the Settlement satisfies the second Rule 23(e)(2) factor, which asks the Court to confirm that the proposed settlement was negotiated at arm's length.
-See Fed.
+Fed.
 R. Civ.
 P. 23(e)(2)(B); Rodriguez v.
 W. Publ'g Corp., 563 F.3d 948, 965 (9th Cir.
 2009) ("Rodriguez") ("We put a good deal of stock in the product of an arms-length, non-collusive, negotiated resolution.").

-The Settlement was reached only after prolonged, well-informed, and extensive arm's-length negotiations-including in-person mediation sessions and additional negotiations-between experienced and knowledgeable counsel facilitated by the ORDER CASE NO. 15-MD-2670-DMS (MSB)
+The Settlement was reached only after prolonged, well-informed, and extensive arm's-length negotiations-including two in-person mediation sessions and additional negotiations-between experienced and knowledgeable counsel facilitated by the Honorable Jan Adler.
+Sweeney Decl. ¶ 12.
+The use of a mediator supports the CASE NO. 15-MD-2670-DMS (MDD)

-Hon.
-Michael S. Berg.
-See Inwald Decl. ¶ 18.
-The use of a court-appointed mediator supports the conclusion that the settlement process was not collusive.
+conclusion that settlement process was not collusive.
 See Fed.
 R. Civ.
-P. 23(e)(2)(B) advisory committee's note (2018) ("[T]he involvement of a neutral or court-affiliated mediator or facilitator in [the parties'] negotiations may bear on whether they were conducted in a manner that would protect and further the class interests."); Villegas v.
+P. 23(e)(2)(B) advisory committee's note (2018) ("[T]he involvement of a neutral . . . in [the parties'] negotiations may bear on whether they were conducted in a manner that would protect and further the class interests."); Villegas v.
 J.P.
-Morgan Chase & Co., No. CV 09-00261, 2012 WL 5878390, at 6 (N.D.
+Morgan Chase & Co., No. CV 09-00261 SBA (EMC), 2012 WL 5878390, at 6 (N.D.
 Cal.
 Nov.
 21, 2012) (noting that private mediation "tends to support the conclusion that the settlement process was not collusive"); see also In re Zynga Inc. Sec.
-Litig., No. 12-cv-04007, 2015 WL 6471171, at 9 (N.D.
+Litig., No. 12-cv-04007-JSC, 2015 WL 6471171, at 9 (N.D.
 Cal.
 Oct.
-27, 2015) (including that use of a mediator and fact that some discovery had been completed "support the conclusion that the Plaintiff was appropriately informed in negotiating a settlement") (internal citation omitted).
+27, 2015) (use of mediator and fact that some discovery had been completed "support the conclusion that the Plaintiff was appropriately informed in negotiating a settlement") (internal citation omitted).

-Moreover, Defendants have not promised the Class Representatives preferential treatment in exchange for the settlement.
-See Inwald Decl. ¶ 22.
+Moreover, neither COSI nor TUG has promised the Class Representatives or Settlement Class Counsel preferential treatment in exchange for the settlement.
+Sweeney Decl. ¶ 15.
 Radcliffe v.
 Experian Info.
 Solutions, Inc., 715 F.3d 1157, 1165 (9th Cir.
-2013) (stating preferential treatment for class representatives can create a conflict of interest).
-Here, the settlement funds will be distributed pro rata, and DPP Class Counsel will be reimbursed expenses and fees from the common fund, subject to the Court's approval.
-Class Counsel will ask the Court to approve a nominal service award to the Class Representatives out of the settlement funds to reimburse them for their efforts on behalf of the settlement class over the past several years, but neither Class Counsel nor any of the Defendants made any promises about requesting such awards.
+2013) (preferential treatment for class representatives can create a conflict of interest).
+Here, the settlement funds will be distributed pro rata, and DPP Class Counsel will be reimbursed expenses and fees from the separate fund preliminarily awarded by Judge Phillips, subject to the Court's approval.
+Class Counsel will ask the Court to approve a nominal service award to the Class Representatives out of the settlement funds to reimburse them for their efforts on behalf of the settlement class over the past six years, but neither Settlement Class Counsel nor COSI or TUG made any promises about requesting such awards.
 See In re Online DVD-Rental Antitrust Litig., 779 F.3d 934, 943 (9th Cir.
-2015) ("[T]he class settlement agreement provided no guarantee that the class representatives would receive incentive payments[.]").
+2015) ("[T]he class settlement agreement provided no guarantee that the class representatives would receive incentive payments").

-3. The quality of relief to the Class weighs in favor of approval.
+3. The quality of relief to the Settlement Class weighs in favor of approval.

-The third factor to be considered is whether "the relief provided for the class is adequate, taking into account: (i) the costs, risks, and delay of trial and appeal; (ii) the ORDER CASE NO. 15-MD-2670-DMS (MSB)
+The third factor to be considered is whether "the relief provided for the class is adequate, taking into account: (i) the costs, risks, and delay of trial and appeal; (ii) the effectiveness of any proposed method of distributing relief to the class, including the CASE NO. 15-MD-2670-DMS (MDD)

-effectiveness of any proposed method of distributing relief to the class, including the method of processing class-member claims; (iii) the terms of any proposed award of attorney's fees, including timing of payment; and (iv) any agreement required to be identified under Rule 23(e)(3)."
+method of processing class-member claims; (iii) the terms of any proposed award of attorneys' fees, including timing of payment; and (iv) any agreement required to be identified under Rule 23(e)(3)."
 Fed.
 R. Civ.
 P. 23(e)(2)(C).
 Under this factor, the relief "to class members is a central concern."
-See Fed.
+Fed.
 R. Civ.
 P. 23(e)(2)(C) advisory committee's note (2018).